fawqsir/harmony-api/README.md

 Harmony API will run on port `8282` by default.
 Use the `PORT` environment variable to use your own port.

-### Forever
-harmony-api has support for [Forever](https://github.com/foreverjs/forever).
-It uses `launchd` on OS X to kick it off so that it starts on boot.
-There is no `init.d` or other Linux support of this type.
-Pull requests would be welcome for this though.

-### Development
-You can simply run it by calling `script/server`.
-This will run it in development mode with logging to standard out.

-### Install as Service on OS X

-    script/install

 ### Docker
 Installation with Docker is straightforward.
 Adjust the following command so that